saptarshibhosale604/PersonalAssistant/README.md

 # TECH USED
--Raspberry pi
+- Raspberry pi
--Docker containers
+- Docker containers
--Langchain framework
+- Langchain framework
--Python
+- Python
--SQL lite
+- SQL lite
 - The agent is using local llm and calls the tools
 	- But the model llama3.2:1b is not smart enough to use the tools
 - The agent is working with google gemini llm with tools